3top1a/smallest-hello-rs/README.md

 For comparison, the smallest [Windows Hello World! in Rust](https://github.com/retep998/hello-rs/tree/master) is `1536` bytes.
 There's still a LOT more space in the ELF header, as most of it is ignored.

-[^1]: Most probably, the only other one I was able to find was [151 bytes](https://mainisusuallyafunction.blogspot.com/2015/01/151-byte-static-linux-binary-in-rust.html).
+[^1]: Most probably, the only other one I was able to find was [151 bytes](https://mainisusuallyafunction.blogspot.com/2015/01/151-byte-static-linux-binary-in-rust.html) and only prints `Hello!`.

 Some very helpful resources:
 - https://mainisusuallyafunction.blogspot.com/2015/01/151-byte-static-linux-binary-in-rust.html